Dastaan-E-Mohabbat Salim Anarkali: 12 Years Later

 However, Mahabbat succeeds in making Salim understand that he was always in love with Anarkali.
 Salim decides to confess his feelings to Anarkali, who then requests that Salim leaves her alone, fearing that her worst nightmare will come true.
 A stubborn Salim tries to win over Anarkali and is successful.
 At last, Salim decides to give up, but before he does, he decides to make Anarkali confess her true feelings for him.
 He orders Mahabbat to arrange a party in the jungle, and to order Anarkali to come with them.
 Salim also arranges a dancer named Firdous to make Anarkali jealous.
-While Firdous's dances, Salim notices Anarkali's jealousy, but she still remains silent.
+While Firdous dances, Salim notices Anarkali's jealousy, but she still remains silent.

 Salim orders everyone to get out of the tent except Anarkali.
 Salim asks her why she was still silent.
 Anarkali replies that she is just a servant and cannot tell Salim what to do and what not.
 A frustrated Salim decides to make the tent catch fire and kill himself.
 However, this incident makes Anarkali weak, and she confesses her love for him.
 Hamida, after receiving the news of the fire incident, decides to meet Salim but is stunned to see him hugging Anarkali.
 She learns of their affair and decides to end it.
 Firdous, as revealed is a plot planted by Ruqaiya, tells her about Salim's love for Anarkali.

 Ruqaiya asks Firdous to create a rift between them, but Firdous refuses and says she will not come between the two lovers.
 Ruqaiya kills Firdous.
 Akbar calls Nigris Jaan to teach dance to Anarkali.
 Firstly, Nigris behaves rudely with Anarkali but later, when she realises her love for Salim, she starts helping her.
 Then, Maan Bai, Salim's cousin enters and is successful in marrying him.
 She becomes Salim's first wife and starts creating the rift between Salim and Anarkali, but is unsuccessful.
 She even tries to kill Anarkali but Anarkali is saved by Salim.
 Maan Bai tells Akbar about their affair; he becomes furious and tells Anarkali to go away from Salim if she wants to save her life.
 But, later she is stabbed in her stomach and dies in the arms of Salim.